cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   </counter-wc>
 ```

-Another alternative on this theme is to have the custom element's HTML content encapsulated in a Preact component.
-Here's what that would look like taken from [a component in the demo app accompanying this blog post](https://github.com/cdoremus/fresh-webcomponents/blob/main/islands/WCWrappedCounter.tsx):
+Another alternative on this theme in a Fresh app is to have the custom element's HTML content encapsulated in a Preact component.
+[The demo app accompanying this blog post](https://github.com/cdoremus/fresh-webcomponents/blob/main/islands/WCWrappedCounter.tsx) has an example:

 ```ts
   <counter-wc>